cofinley/wiktionary2migaku/README.md

                         Don't use progress bar.
 Faster since it skips the initial count of total terms, but does not give an ETA.
+  -p, --single-process  Run as single process (slower) -r, --reuse-partition-files
+                        Reuse partitioned dump files for quicker testing.
+Does not apply if using -p/--single-process.
   -l LANGUAGE_CODE, --language-code LANGUAGE_CODE
                         Wiktionary Language Code
   -i INPUT_FILE, --input-file INPUT_FILE